How Trump’s history of election lies could finally catch up with him

 Mr Trump was “made aware that some of the allegations (and evidence proffered by the experts) has been inaccurate,” Mr Eastman wrote, according to court filings.
 “For him to sign a new verification with that knowledge (and incorporation by reference) would not be accurate.”

-That email from Mr Eastman underscores what federal prosecutors are likely now examining: That Mr Trump’s team was aware that the arguments they were making were indefensible, and that the man who was insisting on them knew that.
+That email from Mr Eastman underscores what federal prosecutors have alleged: That Mr Trump’s team was aware that the arguments they were making were indefensible, and that the man who was insisting on them knew that.

 Judge Carter also pointed to an email from a Trump attorney that said “merely having this case pending in the Supreme Court, not ruled on, might be enough to delay consideration of Georgia.”

-Note: This story was first published on 27 July and has been updated with developments